 Preparation for College

-If, for instance, a student wants to take four credits in languages and only one in each of the other required categories, that's totally fine.
-AICE also demonstrates more concern over the amount of time students spend on busywork, remaining committed, by its own declaration, to helping students learn without excessive amounts of homework.
+If, for instance, a student wants to take four credits in languages and only one in each of the other required categories, that's completely OK!
+AICE also demonstrates more concern over the amount of time students spend on busywork, remaining committed—by its own declaration—to helping students learn without excessive amounts of homework.

-On the other hand, AICE courses are more specific in their focus than AP classes are.
+On the other hand, AICE courses are more specific in their focuses than AP classes are.
 AP classes are known for their broad and shallow approach, whereas AICE classes narrow in on particular subjects and drill deep.

 I'm not saying getting your AICE Diploma will definitely make you feel this good—just probably.